Texas Hold’Em Language, Lingo and Terms

 Dealer Button – The dealer button is used to determine who the current dealer will be and who needs to place the blind bets.
 The dealer button is passed in a clockwise direction to the next player at each round.

 Flop – The flop is the second round of Texas Hold’Em.
 The flop happens when the first three communal cards are dealt face up on the poker table.
-These communal cards may be used by all the players in the game in order to create their best hands.
+All the players in the game may use these communal cards in order to create their best hands.

 Fold – When the player folds, he or she is quitting the current game and placing no more bets.
 The player can continue to play starting with the next deal.